DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - simulation tests
     - parallel tests
     - full-interruption tests
-- 7.12.0 📙**checklist tests:** The checklist review is the 📝least disruptive type of disaster recovery test.
-During a check- list review, team members each review the contents of their disaster recovery checklists on their own and suggest any necessary changes.
+- 7.12.0 📙**checklist tests:**
+- The checklist review is the 📝least disruptive type of disaster recovery test.
+During a checklist review, team members each review the contents of their disaster recovery checklists on their own and suggest any necessary changes.
 It also has a very minimal 📝time commitment.
+    - The checklist review is the least disruptive type of disaster recovery test.
+During a checklist review, team members each review the contents of their disaster recovery checklists on their own and 📝suggest any necessary changes.

 - 7.12.1 Read-through/tabletop
     - 📙**Read-through test**: one of the 📝simplest to conduct, but also one of the most critical; copies of a DR plan are distributed to the members of the DR team for review, accomplishing three goals: